tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The master secret is always exactly 48 bytes in length.
 The length of the premaster secret will vary depending on key exchange method.

+### Advancing the Master Secret {#ms-advance}

+In order to avoid provide for long-lived connections without risk of key exhaustion or sequence number reuse, either party MAY create a new master secret at any time by sending a ChangeCipherSpec message.

+       master_secret = PRF(old_master_secret, "master secret",
+                           ClientHello.random + ServerHello.random)
+                           [0..47];

+This is the same computation that is used for generating the master secret, with the previous master secret as input in place of the pre_master_secret.

 ###  Diffie-Hellman